-Electricity prices for a medium-sized household were highest during the second half of 2014 in Denmark, Germany and Ireland (see Figure 1).
-By far the lowest electricity prices for household consumers were found in Bulgaria, with the next lowest prices reported for Hungary; household electricity prices were even lower in the former Yugoslav Republic of Macedonia, Bosnia and Herzegovina, Serbia and Kosovo.
+Electricity prices for such medium-sized households were highest during the second half of 2015 in Denmark, Germany and Ireland (see Figure 1).
+By far the lowest electricity prices for household consumers were found in Bulgaria, with the next lowest prices reported for Hungary; household electricity prices were even lower in the former Yugoslav Republic of Macedonia, Bosnia and Herzegovina, Albania, Serbia and Kosovo.

-The share of taxes and levies (including VAT) within the total price of electricity was lowest in the United Kingdom and Malta (both 4.8 %), resulting from a relatively low VAT rate being applied to the basic price, while no other taxes were added; these were the only two EU Member States where the share of taxation in the final price was in single digits.
+The share of taxes and levies (including VAT) within the total price of electricity was lowest in Malta and the United Kingdom (4.7 % and 4.8 %), resulting from a relatively low VAT rate being applied to the basic price, while no other taxes were added; these were the only two EU Member States where the share of taxation in the final price was in single digits.

-At the other end of the scale, the highest proportion of taxes in the final price of electricity for consumers was recorded in Denmark, where more than half (56.8 %) of the final price was made up of VAT, taxes and levies, as was the case in Germany (51.6 %); Portugal (41.7 %) had the next highest share.
+At the other end of the scale, the highest proportion of taxes in the final price of electricity for consumers was recorded in Denmark, where more than two thirds (69.1 %) of the final price was made up of VAT, taxes and levies; just over half of the final price was accounted for by VAT, taxes and levies in Germany (51.6 %), while the share in Portugal (49.5 %) was just less than half.

-The largest price increases among EU Member States between the second half of 2013 and the second half of 2014 were observed in the United Kingdom (12.0 %) and France (10.2 %).
-The average increase for the whole of the EU-28 was 2.9 % although a small majority of the Member States reported price falls.
-Malta (-26.2 %), the Czech Republic (-14.7 %) and Hungary (-13.6 %) saw the most substantial falls in the price of electricity charged to household consumers.
+Among the EU Member States, the largest electricity price increases for consumers between the second half of 2014 and the second half of 2015 were observed in Latvia (26.8 %), Belgium (15.1 %) and the United Kingdom (8.4 %).
+The average increase for the whole of the EU-28 was 2.4 %, although there were 12 Member States where the price of electricity fell.
+Cyprus (-22.0 %), Lithuania (-5.8 %) and Ireland (-3.2 %) saw the most substantial falls in the price of electricity charged to household consumers.